bnclabs/gostore/docs/llrbstats.rst

     to the writer version of the tree.

 `mvcc.n_ccranges`
-    the cummulative count of all range operations performed on all the snapshots (purged) so far, when concurrent mutation is happening to the writer version of the tree.
+    the cummulative count of all range and iterate operations performed on all the snapshots (purged) so far, when concurrent mutation is happening to the writer version of the tree.

 `mvcc.n_snapshots`
     number of snapshots created.